 Rank I – Pledge

 A Pledge is a new guild member that has been invited by the Speaker.
 Pledges must remain at this rank for a minimum of one week before they are eligible for promotion.
-Promotions will be granted during the next scheduled guild meeting, at the discretion of the Officer Council.
+Promotions will be granted during the next scheduled guild meeting, at the discretion of the Officer Council and the completion of the New Member Survey to assist the guild in better getting to know the new member.
 While holding the rank of Pledge, an effort must be made to meet the Guild Membership requirements.
 Pledges will be eligible to participate in all guild activities to allow their guild mates an opportunity to get to know them.
-You must read the appropriate event’s policy as listed on the website and adhere to all requirements listed.
+You must read the appropriate events policy as listed on the website and adhere to all requirements listed.
 Guild Bank access will not be granted while members are in the probationary rank of Pledge.

 Rank II – Adept

-After having served as a Pledge for at 7 days, a Pledge becomes eligible for a promotion to Adept.
+After having served as a Pledge for at least 7 days and completion of the New Member Survey, a Pledge becomes eligible for a promotion to Adept.
 Promotions will be granted at the next scheduled guild meeting, at the discretion of the Officer Council.
 An Adept will be eligible to participate in all guild events.
-You must read the appropriate event’s policy as listed on the website and adhere to all requirements listed.
+You must read the appropriate events policy as listed on the website and adhere to all requirements listed.
 An Adept will have access to more tabs of the Guild Bank and any items located in these tabs.
 Once a member has reached the rank of Adept, they may have their other characters invited to the guild.
 You must remain at the rank of Adept for a minimum of three months.

 Rank III – Veteran